Windsor soup: In popular culture

 In Hancock's Half Hour, episode "Air Crew Only", the in-flight meal starts with "Brown Windsor soup just burnt enough to leave that attractive brown ring sticking round the edge of the plate", a line re-used from the radio episode "The End of the Series" (1955).
 Hancock also mentions it in "The Espresso Bar" (1956), and in a sketch in the fourth episode of his 1956 Associated-Rediffusion series The Tony Hancock Show.

 In the Agatha Christie's Poirot episode "Hercule Poirot's Christmas", Poirot asks a waiter "What is this Brown Windsor Soup?" to which the waiter responds, "It is soup from Windsor"; later, Poirot laments to the waiter that the Brown Windsor soup he has been served "doesn't look very... delicieux".

 In "Basil the Rat," the last episode of Fawlty Towers, the upper-class couple who have the rat under their table order a Windsor soup as their starter.

+In the play Jeffrey Bernard Is Unwell (1990) by Keith Waterhouse, the titular character laments and satirizes the fact that one is likely damned to die in hospital with Windsor Soup as a component of their last meal.

 In the 2021 BBC One TV series Around the World in 80 Days, the lead character Phileas Fogg (David Tennant) goes to the Reform Club each morning, where his friends know in advance what he will order for lunch: Brown Windsor soup.
 To which one friend tells him, "Some are born to adventure and others, frankly, are not".
 It is an anachronistic joke, Brown Windsor Soup is not known to have existed prior to the 1920s.